implexa/implexa/memory-bank/progress.md

     - Fixed type mismatch in Part::new() function calls in lib.rs
     - Updated PartManager to use mutable connection references
     - Added missing dependencies in Cargo.toml (tauri, md5, and testing libraries)
-  - Remaining issues addressed:
+  - Fixed general issue patterns:
     - Fixed the Copy trait implementation for CategoryType in directory.rs by removing the Copy trait derivation
     - Implemented missing methods in GitBackendManager (create_branch, checkout_branch, merge_branch)
     - Implemented From<rusqlite::Error> for PartManagementError
     - Fixed type mismatches between Transaction and Connection in part_management.rs
     - Updated Part::get_next_part_id to use &mut self instead of &self
     - Fixed Part::new() calls in test files (approval.rs, file.rs, manufacturer_part.rs, property.rs)
-  - Current testing issues:
-    - Identified and partially fixed indentation issues in src/database/part.rs
-    - Fixed type mismatches between &Path and &Repository in src/database/part_management.rs
-    - Addressed lifetime issues in src/git_backend.rs
+  - Addressed architectural issues:
-    - Updated method signatures to use &mut self instead of &self where needed
-    - Encountered multiple mutable borrow errors in test files that need architectural resolution
-    - Found mismatched types between &Transaction and &mut Connection
-    - Fixed syntax errors including duplicate closing parentheses
-    - Identified non-mutable variables used in mutable contexts
-  - Architectural solution:
     - Designed a comprehensive solution for database connection management (see DEC-018)
     - Created a detailed implementation guide in database-connection-refactoring-guide.md
+    - Implemented the ConnectionManager to solve multiple mutable borrow issues
+  - Resolved unit test failures:
+    - Fixed `new_with_transaction` usage by refactoring part_management.rs to use regular constructors instead of placeholder functions
+    - Fixed Git repository initialization in tests with proper HEAD reference setup
+    - Implemented a branch naming strategy that includes version numbers to prevent branch name conflicts
+    - Selected separate branches for each revision for better audit trails and regulatory compliance
+  - All tests now pass successfully (30/30 tests passing)

 #### Database Connection Refactoring
 - **Task Name:** Implement Database Connection Management Refactoring
-- **Status:** IN_PROGRESS
+- **Status:** COMPLETED
 - **Dependencies:** Unit Testing Implementation
 - **Detailed Scope:** Implement the database connection management refactoring according to the guide in database-connection-refactoring-guide.md.
 This includes creating a ConnectionManager with interior mutability, updating all manager structs to use the ConnectionManager, and updating tests to use the new approach.
 - **Implementation Details:**